Anwesh27/GreenhouseDataInsights/README.md

    - Emissions by sector (e.g., energy, agriculture, industry)
    - Emissions by international transport (shipping and aviation)
    - Emissions by gas substance (e.g., CO₂, CH₄, N₂O)
-   - Emissions per GDP and per capita by country
+   - Emissions per GDP and per-capita by country
 2. Analyze **temporal trends (1970-2023)** to provide actionable insights into emissions reduction.
 3. Utilize Python's data analysis libraries to process and visualize emissions data effectively.
 4. Develop technical proficiency in **data handling, statistical analysis, and storytelling** to enhance understanding and communication of findings.